 The stunt driver was having problems making the Lotus Esprit look sufficiently exciting in the chase scenes, because it held the road too well, and had to be driven dangerously fast to make it slide impressively on corners.
 One scene in Sardinia required the car to drive up a hill on a mountain pass and round a sharp bend.
 The normal stunt driver was not available and the film crew who were waiting at the top asked Lotus employee Roger Becker to drive the car up.
-He thrashed the car, skidding dramatically round the corners and making a dramatic 180-degree turn on a gravel area as he stopped at the top.
+He thrashed the car, skidding dramatically round the corners and making a dramatic one hundred eighty-degree turn on a gravel area as he stopped at the top.
 "Would you mind doing that again?" they asked him.
 "And this time we'll have the cameras rolling."
 From that time on, Roger became the stunt driver for shots involving the Lotus.

 Prior to the introduction of Naomi, Caroline Munro accidentally sat on a bee and was stung hard on the behind.
 Despite the resulting pain, she was pushed on by the filmmakers to complete the scene.
-When shown boating in and greeting Roger Moore and Barbara Bach, the stern look on her face wasn't due only to the character of henchwoman she was playing, but the pain from the sting she was feeling.
+When shown boating in and greeting Sir Roger Moore and Barbara Bach, the stern look on her face wasn't due only to the character of the henchwoman she was playing, but the pain from the sting she was feeling.

 The famous Union Jack parachute ski jump stunt during the film's pre-title sequence was originally suggested by star George Lazenby to be used in On Her Majesty's Secret Service (1969), but the necessary equipment to film it was not available then.
 The Bond producers thought it was a great idea, and later added the Union Jack to the parachute and used it in this movie.

-The film introduced to the world a spy sea scooter known as a "wetbike" (better known now as a jet ski), sparking a new water-sport industry.
+The film introduced to the world a spy sea scooter known as a "wetbike" (better known now as a jet ski), sparking a new water-activity industry.
 This gadget was commonly referred to as the "motorbike that rides on water."

-Ian Fleming was so disappointed with the 'Spy Who Loved Me' novel that he would not allow the publisher to print the book in paperback.
-It was not until Fleming's death that the book became widely available.
+Ian Fleming was so disappointed with the "Spy Who Loved Me" novel, that he would not allow the publisher to print the book in paperback.
+It was not until Fleming's death, that the book became widely available.

 The Union Jack parachute Bond uses in the opening sequence is an incorrect design.
 The red Cross of Saint Patrick is swapped with the white Cross of Saint Andrew in one corner.
 Prince Charles obviously did not notice this during the film's premier, when he stood in honor of the flag.